Rental property investors

 Only the interest portion of your investment loan is tax deductible, not the principal portion.

 Originally, I set up all our investment loans on an interest-only basis to preserve cash-flow.
 Any spare cash we had went onto our own personal mortgage, as there is no tax advantage in personal debt.
-Once we paid off our own home (and our rents have increased over time), I gradually changed the loans over to a principal and interest basis.
+Once we paid off our own home (and our rents increased over time), I gradually changed the loans over to a principal and interest basis.

 What sort of Properties to Buy?